 Johannesburg, with Virgin Atlantic.
 (N)

-Morning drive to the Namib desert.
-Stay 2
+Depart in the morning for a long drive to the Namib desert.
+Stay 2 nights at The Desert

 Day at leisure or optional excursion such as a